 Livestock Gross Margin (LGM) Dairy Insurance provides protection to dairy producers when feed costs rise and/or milk prices drop.
 Gross margin is the market value of milk minus feed costs.
 LGM Dairy uses future prices for corn, soybean meal and milk (Class III) to determine the expected gross margin and the actual gross margin.
 Click here for the LGM Dairy Fact Sheet.
 2018 Farm Bill provisions allow for dairy operations to participate in both LGM-Dairy and the Dairy Margin Coverage (DMC) program.

 Grain & Silage Corn may be covered with yield protection or revenue protection or a combination of yield and revenue protection under Federal Crop Insurance.
-Click here: for a fact sheet on the corn policy.
+Click here: for a fact sheet on the policy.

 Pasture, Rangeland, Forage Pilot Insurance Program.
-This innovative pilot program, available to Massachusetts producers for the first time beginning with the 2016 crop year, is based on precipitation, Rainfall Index.
+This innovative pilot program, available to Massachusetts producers for the first time beginning with the 2016 crop year, is based on precipitation, using the Rainfall Index.
 This program is designed to give producers the ability to buy insurance protection for losses of forage produced for grazing or harvested for hay, which result in increased costs for feed, destocking, depopulating, or other actions.
 No record keeping is required.
 Sales closing date is November 15th.
 Contact an authorized Federal crop insurance sales agent for more details including a quote.

 To contact an authorized Federal crop insurance sales agent, click here.

 There are no Federal Crop Insurance programs for hay and forage crops.
 USDA - Farm Service Agency can provide protection under the Non-Insured Crop Disaster Assistance Program (NAP).
-New for the 2016 crop year to the NAP policy for hay crops is that quality losses are now covered.
+Beginning with the 2016 crop year, quality losses for hay crops are now covered.
 Contact your local USDA-FSA Office for more information.